 Free Climbing vs. Aid Climbing

-– **Aid Climbing:** In aid climbing, climbers use equipment such as ladders, cams, and bolts to assist in their ascent.
-This method is often used in extremely difficult or dangerous terrain where free climbing is not feasible.
+Aid Climbing: In contrast, aid climbing involves using specialized equipment, such as ladders (aiders), cams, nuts, and bolts, to assist in the ascent.
+This method is often employed on extremely difficult or otherwise impossible sections of a climb where natural holds are insufficient for free climbing.